J3-PT-Java-Bootcamp/usefull-informations/Setup.md

 - `git --version`

-## Activate Intelij Ultimate License
+## Activate Intellij Ultimate License

 1. Create a new account on https://www.jetbrains.com/
 2. Activate you license by following the instruction you will receive in private from the teacher/Ta